Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Abstract

 Real-time, energy-efficient inference on edge devices is essential for graph classification across a range of applications.
 Hyperdimensional Computing (HDC) is a brain-inspired computing paradigm that encodes input features into low-precision, high-dimensional vectors with simple element-wise operations, making it well-suited for resource-constrained edge platforms.
 Recent work enhances HDC accuracy for graph classification via Nyström kernel approximations.
 Edge acceleration of such methods faces several challenges: (i) redundancy among (landmark) samples selected via uniform sampling, (ii) storing the Nyström projection matrix under limited on-chip memory, (iii) expensive, contention-prone codebook lookups, and (iv) load imbalance due to irregular sparsity in SpMV.

-To address these challenges, we propose \textbf{NysX}, the first end-to-end FPGA accelerator for Nyström-based HDC graph classification at the edge.
-NysX integrates four key optimizations: (i) a hybrid landmark selection strategy combining uniform sampling with determinantal point processes (DPPs) to reduce redundancy while \emph{improving} accuracy; (ii) a streaming architecture for Nyström projection matrix maximizing external memory bandwidth utilization; (iii) a minimal-perfect-hash lookup engine enabling $O(1)$ key-to-index mapping with low on-chip memory overhead; and (iv) sparsity-aware SpMV engines with static load balancing.
-Together, these innovations enable real-time, energy-efficient inference on resource-constrained platforms.
-Implemented on an AMD Zynq UltraScale+ (ZCU104) FPGA, \textbf{NysX} achieves $6.85\times$ ($4.32\times$) speedup and $169\times$ ($314\times$) energy efficiency gains over optimized CPU (GPU) baselines, while \emph{improving} classification accuracy by $3.4\%$ on average across TUDataset benchmarks, a widely used standard for graph classification.
+To address these challenges, we propose \textbf{HyperX}, the first end-to-end FPGA accelerator for Nyström-based HDC graph classification at the edge.
+HyperX integrates four key optimizations: (i) a hybrid landmark selection strategy combining uniform sampling with determinantal point processes (DPPs) to reduce redundancy while \emph{improving} accuracy; (ii) a streaming architecture for Nyström projection matrix maximizing external memory bandwidth utilization; (iii) a minimal-perfect-hash lookup engine enabling $O(1)$ key-to-index mapping; and (iv) sparsity-aware SpMV engines with static load balancing.
+Implemented on an AMD Zynq UltraScale+ (ZCU104) FPGA, \textbf{HyperX} achieves $6.85\times$ ($4.32\times$) speedup and $169\times$ ($314\times$) energy efficiency gains over optimized CPU (GPU) baselines, while \emph{improving} classification accuracy by $3.4\%$ on average across TUDataset benchmarks, a widely used standard for graph classification.